hypermine-bc/training-resources/Syllabus_May2020.md

 - Asymmetric key cryptography
 - Hashing
 - Digital signature
-- Brief overview of Zero Knowledge Proof

-### CHAPTER 04 : In-depth introduction to Blochain (2 hrs)
+### CHAPTER 04 : In-depth introduction to Blockchain (2 hrs)

+- Blockchain architecture
+- Concept of P2P network
+- Transactions
+- Types of transactions
+    - UTXO Model
+    - Account Model
+- Consensus
+- Types of Consensus
+    - Proof of Work
+    - Proof of stake
 - How does blockchain work under the hood?
 - Data structure of Transaction
 - Data structure of Blocks
-- Concept of P2P communication & networking
-- Brief overview of distributed & decentralise systems
+- Review of blockchain
-- Difference between Blockchain and distributed database

 ### CHAPTER 05 : AEternity Blockchain Concepts  (2 hrs)